Scheduling chaos dogs off-again, on-again EU jobs summit

 However, Italy, which holds the rotating presidency of the European Union, confirmed the meeting of heads of state and government would go ahead on Oct.
 8 - a day late.

-Earlier on Thursday, European Commission spokeswoman Pia Ahrenkilde Hansen said in Brussels the meeting had been cancelled.
+Earlier on Thursday, European Commission spokeswoman Pia Ahrenkilde Hansen said in Brussels the meeting had been canceled.

 Hours later, she corrected her announcement via Twitter, saying it would go ahead after all.